 This represents the configuration for a Java Secure Socket Extension KeyManager, which manages the keys used to authenticate an SSLSocket to a peer.
 The configuration references the keystore that actually holds the keys.

 '''

 {

 "name": string,

 "type": "KeyManager",

 "config": {

 "keystore": KeyStore reference,

-"passwordSecretId": configuration expression<secret-id>,
+"passwordSecretId": configuration expression<string>

-"alg": configuration expression<string>,
+"alg": string

-"secretsProvider": SecretsProvider reference

 }

 }

 '''

-"keystore": KeyStore reference, required
+"keystore": KeyStore reference, optional